SamFu1113/K3s-CodiMD/README.md

 	- **service_db.yaml**:
 		![image info](photos/service_db.PNG)

-- According to the hints about yamls, I finished the work.
+- According to the hints about yamls, I finished the work to deploy CodiMD service.
 ---------------------------------------